codepath/android_guides/Flexible-User-Interfaces.md

 To be covered:

- * Alternative Resources with Qualifiers
- * Fragments in different configurations for tablet vs mobile
  * Managing screen sizes, orientations
  * onSaveInstanceState to store state across rotation
  * Localization, using different language XML files
- * 2 Pane, Master-Detail Interfaces

 ### Creating a Master-Detail Flexible Interface